tjanczuk/edge/README.md

 ## How to: debugging

-You can debug the .NET code running as part of your node.js application by attaching a managed code debugger (e.g. Visual Studio) to node.exe.
+On Windows, you can debug the .NET code running as part of your node.js application by attaching a managed code debugger (e.g. Visual Studio) to node.exe.
 You can debug .NET code in a pre-compiled CLR assembly as well C# literals embedded in the application and compiled by edge.js at runtime.

 ### Debugging pre-compiled .NET code